-Superman, the last son of krypton, a god among us…. vs a psychopath with a fetish for flying rodents?
-Surely this has been debated more times than whether pineapple belongs on a pizza?
-(I think we can all agree it doesn't, right?).
+Superman, the last son of the God Krypton vs. a psychopath with a fetish for flying rodents?
+Surely, this has been debated more times than whether pineapple belongs on a pizza (I think we can all agree it doesn't, right?).

-However, despite Superman's god-like powers and minimal weaknesses, in this article, I'm going to share the top reasons Why Batman is better than Superman.
+However, despite Superman's god-like powers and minimal weaknesses, in this article, we're sharing the top reasons Why Batman is better than Superman.
 Sorry Supes, it's nothing personal.

 Firstly, let me say that I am a massive fan of Superman.
 However, It's so natural for many of us to love the underdog.
 The success of The Rocky films was built on this premise.

-Despite personally being a huge fan of Superman, you and I already know going into a film, comic, or game that his powers naturally put writers on the backfoot when having to come up with a believable reason as to why superman can be defeated.
+Despite personally being a huge fan of Superman, you and I already know going into a film, comic, or game that his powers naturally put writers on the backfoot when coming up with a believable reason as to why Superman can be defeated.

 Batman's IQ and Skill